PythonOT/POT/docs/source/quickstart.rst

 Finally note that we also provide in :any:`ot.stochastic` several implementation of stochastic solvers for entropic regularized OT [18]_ [19]_.
-Those pure Python implementations are not optimized for speed but provide a roust implementation of algorithms in [18]_ [19]_.
+Those pure Python implementations are not optimized for speed but provide a robust implementation of algorithms in [18]_ [19]_.

 .. hint::